A History of the Azores

 pure furnace, kids at home, hard black sausage.

-From one dark Cyclops cave, my world is blind
+From one dark Cyclops cave, my world is dark

 to blindfish, to tantalizing giganturus, to sea lice